 Dandelions are packed with healthy nutrients, ranging from sterols and flavonoids to carotenoids, sesquiterpenes, vitamins, and minerals.
 Many of these powerful organic compounds have significant effects on the body, which has made this particular beverage a common choice for herbal practitioners.
 So, the next time you are weeding your garden (provided you haven’t used any pesticides on the plants), pluck some of those pesky dandelions and put them to good use.

 Watch Video: 6 Surprising Benefits Of Dandelion Tea

 Benefits of Dandelion Tea

-Final Word of Warning: Dandelions are closely related to a number of other plants, many of which are highly allergenic in nature, such as ragweed, daisies, chamomile, marigold and sunflower, among others.
-If you are allergic to these plants, or to dandelions themselves, you should probably avoid use of this tea, unless you receive permission from your allergist/doctor.
+Word of Caution: Dandelions are closely related to a number of other plants, many of which are highly allergenic in nature, such as ragweed, daisies, chamomile, marigold, and sunflower, among others.
+If you are allergic to these plants, or to dandelions themselves, you should probably avoid the use of this tea, unless you receive permission from your allergist/doctor.
 Furthermore, pregnant women are encouraged to use this tea with caution.
 Finally, if you are using antacids or blood-thinning medications, there can be interactions with the compounds in dandelion tea, so check with your doctor before adding this herbal remedy to your health regimen.